reframejs/reframe/docs/overview.template.md

   is known for its robustness and scalability.
 - **WebAssembly**
   <br/>
-  WebAssembly is incredibly promising and may very well make decades-long dreams come true.
-  Reframe, being based on JavaScript and Node.js, embraces the WebAssembly future.
+  WebAssembly is immensely promising and Reframe, being based on JavaScript and Node.js, embraces the WebAssembly future.

 ###### Performance